-“Amazon reps can seem vague,” says Lead Brand Manager, Chris Bereznak, “When trying to suss out the basis of a suspension or scrape, sometimes it helps to bring up other listings as a real-world example with your rep. Directly ask, ‘What about this listing?
+“Amazon reps can seem vague,” says Thrasio lead brand manager, Chris Bereznak, “When trying to suss out the basis of a suspension or scrape, sometimes it helps to bring up other listings as a real-world example with your rep. Directly ask, ‘What about this listing?
 What are they doing that’s different from mine?’
 It can be hard to pinpoint a straight answer because Amazon has reasons to keep their seller policies close to the chest, but you can leverage live listings to dig deeper toward what you’re looking for.”

 Negotiating with suppliers or 3PLs